tmtsoftware/icd/README.md

     mongod -dbpath $db

 where $db is the directory that contains (or should contain) the database.
+Mongodb can also be started automatically at boot time.

 After starting the database, ingest the published ICDs, which are stored in GitHub repositories:

     icd-git --ingest

-You should rerun this command occasionally to get any updates from newly published ICDs or APIs (The icd web app automatically ingests any missing APIs and ICDs when started).
+You can rerun this command occasionally to get any updates from newly published ICDs or APIs (The icd web app automatically ingests any missing APIs and ICDs when started).

 ICD Subprojects
 ---------------